nwrenger/clash/README.md

 # clash

 **Cards (Ludicrous Ones) Against Humanity (CLASH)** is an open‑source spin on Cards Against Humanity.
-Unleashing outrageous prompts and razor‑sharp wit in a lightning‑fast online playground.
+Built in Rust and Svelte for offering a lightning‑fast online playground.

 ## Getting Started